 Small spots and blisters

 Chickenpox causes red spots that turn to blisters.
 They can be itchy.
 They eventually scab and fall off.
 Some children have a few spots, while others have them all over their body.

-Blisters on hands and feet and in the mouth
+Blisters on hands, feet and in the mouth

-A common childhood illness that causes blisters on the hands and feet and ulcers on the tongue, is hand, foot and mouth disease.
-It also causes fever and your child may have a cold.
+Hand, foot and mouth disease is a common childhood illness that causes blisters on the hands and feet, and ulcers on the tongue.
+It also causes fever, and your child may have a cold.

 It usually clears up in about a week.
 Children's paracetamol can bring down a fever.